nicholaswmin/mine/README.md

 This problems more or less center around the idea that some nodes report some faulty values to some nodes and some other value to other nodes - which one is correct?
 How would you proceed with some action if you can't agree on whether you have some correct data in the 1st place and neither can you agree on the faultiness anyway?

-Byzantine failures call these nodes "bad actors" - obviously the nodes don't have a grudge against you - it means the nodes are producing faulty data.
+In the papers you'll see nodes being "bad" actors - obviously the nodes don't have a grudge against you - it means the nodes are producing faulty data observerd by some to be `X` and by others to be `Y` - this is a "treacherous" node.

 Byzantine Faults used to be some kind of NASA-level issues because the issues they produce used to be relevant to aircraft avionics with multiply-redundant systems.
 They became an Average Joe problem because it's fashionable to break up systems into microservices, which effectively produces the same condition.

-Any time you hear this term, you're certainly knee-deep into seriously advanced bullshit - if you require consistency guarantees you're probably in the right place, otherwise steer clear.
+Any time you hear this term, you're certainly knee-deep into seriously advanced bullshit - if you require consistency guarantees you're probably in the right place, otherwise steer way-clear.
 BFT configurations are usually systems that require a team just to keep it running smoothly.

 ### Split-brain: